Tsygankov-Slava/cli/README.md

 ```
 $ ./cli help
-CLI version 0.2.0
+CLI version 0.2.1

 Usage:
    command [flags] [arguments]

 Commands:
-  help                               Displays background information and prompts all kinds of commands
-  printHello                         Displays the word "Hello!"
-  printName                          Displays "Hello [entered name]!"
+  help                               Show help
+                                     informa-
+                                     tion.
+  printArguments                     Displays
+                                     the passed
+                                     arguments
+  printFlagsAndArguments             Displays
+                                     the passed
+                                     flags and
+                                     arguments
     Flags:
+      -d, --dir=VALUE                A flag
+                                     that acc-
+                                     epts a
+                                     directory
+                                     as input.
+  printHello                         Displays
+                                     the word
+                                     "Hello!".
+  printName                          Displays
+                                     "Hello
+                                     [entered
+                                     name]!".
+    Flags:
-      -n, --name=VALUE[REQUIRED]     A flag that accepts a name as input
+      -n, --name=VALUE[REQUIRED]     A flag
+                                     that acc-
+                                     epts a
+                                     name as
+                                     input.
-      -s, --surname=VALUE[REQUIRED]  A flag that accepts a surname for entry
+      -s, --surname=VALUE[REQUIRED]  A flag
+                                     that acc-
+                                     epts a
+                                     surname
+                                     for entry.
+  printTwoArguments                  Displays
+                                     the passed
+                                     arguments
 ```

 ```